 Most countries require you to have at least two empty passport pages to approve your visa.
 One page will have the visa, while the other will have the entry and exit stamp when you visit the country.

 • Check for how long will the visa be valid

 Whether it’s single, double, or multiple entries, make sure the validity of the visa will cover your entire trip.
 Some visas are valid for just 30 days after issued, which means you must apply for the visa within 30 days of departure.

 Usually, those visas with short validity only require you to enter the country within the validity period.
 Then you can stay for as long as legally allowed, even if the visa expired.

 • Have your onward and return ticket (if required)

 Some visas require proof of a round-trip ticket to grant the visa, but even if they don’t, many immigration officers or airline check-in agents ask for evidence of a return flight to allow you to board or enter the country.

-So, I put on hold a random round trip flight to the destination and print the on hold confirmation email as my “proof.”
-If I’m not interested in that flight, the hold will cancel itself automatically within 24 hours, and I would have not lost anything since it was free.
+So, I put on hold a random round trip flight to the destination and print the on-hold confirmation email as my “proof.”
+If I’m not interested in that flight, the hold will automatically cancel within 24 hours, and I would not have lost anything since it was free.

 This other post is full of tricks that’ll help you find the cheapest airfare.